Legislative Assembly of Costa Rica: History

 The foundations of the Legislative Assembly date back to the establishment of various courts and congresses in New Spain.
 The modern assembly was created in the aftermath of the Costa Rican Civil War that deposed Teodoro Picado Michalski in 1948.
 José Figueres Ferrer headed a ruling junta that oversaw the election of a Constituent Assembly.
 Between 1948 and 1949, this Constituent Assembly created the Constitution of Costa Rica which lays forth the rules governing the assembly today.

 During each four-year legislative session, various political parties have occupied majority, minority, and coalition caucuses in the assembly.

 Central American Parliament

-Costa Rica is the only Spanish-speaking Central American country not to return deputies to the supranational Central American Parliament.
+Costa Rica is the only Spanish-speaking Central American country not to send deputies to the supranational Central American Parliament.